-At March 31, 2023, we had cash of approximately \$1.6 million.
-We believe that these funds along with approximately \$0.9 million in additional funding received in April 2023 under our SBIR Award and approximately \$0.3 million from sales of stock under the White Lion Purchase Agreement will be sufficient to fund our operating expenses and capital expenditure requirements into but not through the second quarter of 2023.
+At June 30, 2023, we had cash of \$3.6 million.
+We believe that these funds will be sufficient to fund our operating expense and capital expenditure requirements into September 2023.
 We have based this estimate on assumptions that may prove wrong, and we could utilize our available capital resources sooner than we expect.
-We do not believe that our existing cash will be sufficient to fund our planned operating and capital expenditures for at least the next 12 months from the date of our financial statements, included elsewhere in this Quarterly Report on Form 10-Q. Potentially changing circumstances may also result in depletion of our capital resources more rapidly than we currently anticipate.
-These factors raise substantial doubt about our ability to continue as a going concern.
+We do not believe that our existing cash will be sufficient to fund our planned operating and capital expenditures for at least the next 12 months from the date of our financial statements, included elsewhere in this Quarterly Report on Form 10-Q. Changed circumstances may also result in the depletion of our capital resources more rapidly than we currently anticipate.
+These circumstances raise substantial doubt about our ability to continue as a going concern.
 We anticipate that we will require additional capital for additional research, development, clinical trials, as we seek regulatory approval of our product candidates, company operations, and for licenses or acquisitions of other product candidates we may choose to pursue.
 If we receive regulatory approval for TTX-MC138 or other product candidates we may develop, we expect to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution, all of which will vary depending on where and how we choose to commercialize approved product candidates.